 Agawa Rock Pictographs

-The Agawa Pictographs is a sacred site.
+The Agawa Pictographs are a sacred site.
 These red ochre paintings on the rock face have endured rain, wind, winter and everything else that the mighty Lake Superior can muster and still they prevail.
 Generations of Ojibwe have recorded dreams, visions and important events.
 The Pictographs are faded and weathered and we will never know how many pictures have disappeared with time.
 It’s worth the short hike and I am sure a few hairs will stand up on your neck viewing this beautiful and historic site.
+The Agawa Pictographs are located within Lake Superior Provincial Park and a day-use permit is required to visit the site (these can be obtained from any of our park offices, including the Visitor Centre at Agawa Bay) and about 1 hour and 45 minutes to 2 hours from Sault Ste.
+Marie.

 Potholes Provincial Park